Regional Resources

 Check out these places in your area that offer discounts or free opportunities or items to families in the care system:

-- Splash & Swim School: In TriCities offers 20% discounts for foster families.
-Please show your foster parent license or pocket card to receive the discount.
+Splash & Swim School: Splash & Swim school offers a 20% discount code for licensed foster parents.
+Caregivers should provide their foster parent license or card to receive the discount.

 Mentors and Specialists can help you by providing emotional support, sharing their experiences, and connecting you to regional and state resources.
 Specialists can help caregivers by providing emotional support, sharing their experiences, and connecting them to resources.
 They have an area of dedicated knowledge that may be especially important for a caregiver looking for understanding.
 Mentors and Specialists do not offer legal, medical, or mental health advice.